-Pollen is essential for plant reproduction, as it is what forms the seeds.
-When pollen enters the flowers, it fertilizes the ovary which allows the plant to produce seeds.
+Pollen is essential for the reproduction of plants, because it is thanks to it that the seeds are formed.
+When the pollen enters the flowers, it fertilizes the ovary which allows the plant to produce seeds.

 Indeed, bees, butterflies and other pollinating insects use pollen as a food source.
-These animals are very important to nature because they help transport pollen between plants and thus promote the reproduction of plant species.
+These animals are very important for nature because they allow the transport of pollen between plants and thus promote the reproduction of plant species.

 How does pollen affect the environment?

-In addition, pollen is also necessary for the production of good crops, as it allows the fertilization of plants.
-Without pollen, it would be impossible to grow certain types of plants and produce adequate crops.
+In addition, pollen is also necessary for the production of good harvests, as it allows the fertilization of plants.
+Thus, without pollen, it would be impossible to grow certain types of plants and produce adequate crops.

 In general, pollen helps preserve biodiversity and improve air and water quality.
-In some cultures, pollen is even consumed for its nutritional and healing properties.
+In some cultures, pollen is even eaten for its nutritious and healing properties.

 What are the benefits of pollen?

-It is a food source for various animal species;
+- It is a food source for various animal species.

-It can help purify air and water;
+- It can help purify air and water.

-- It is rich in nutrients and has healing properties;
+- It is rich in nutrients and has healing properties.

-Symptoms related to allergies can be relieved with available treatments.
+- Symptoms related to allergies can be relieved with available treatments.

-Pollen is a microorganism that plays a vital role in the environment and in our daily lives.
+Pollen is a micro-organism that plays a vital role in the environment and in our daily life.
 It is an incredibly powerful substance, capable of maintaining biodiversity and agricultural production.